Max-Derner/colour_effects/Notes/colour_output.md

 # Colour output!
 How do?

-So, a cursory web search shows a _LOT_ of people talking about the ANSII escape sequences.
+So, a cursory web search shows a _LOT_ of people talking about the ANSI escape sequences.

 There's mention in [this stack overflow thread](https://stackoverflow.com/questions/287871/how-do-i-print-colored-text-to-the-terminal) that bloody windows is all problematic and you need to run `os.system('color')` before any colours will work.